How it Works

 Online.
 Responsive.
 Normed.

-CM Global English assessment is a comprehensive series of tests that provides a snapshot of how well a secondary or elementary student whose first language is not English will manage in a learning environment where English is the medium of instruction.
-To be successful in such an environment, the student must be able to understand what is read and heard and be able to express his/herself, particularly through written work.
+CM Global English assessment provides an authentic snapshot in time of how well secondary or elementary learners whose first language is not English will likely manage in a learning environment where English is the medium of instruction.
+To be successful in such an environment, students must be able to understand what is read and heard in the classroom and be able to clearly express themselves, particularly through written work.

-When the students log in, they will be prompted to enter their name which will remain affiliated with that code.
-If at a later date the students are reassessed you will be able to easily compare their results.
+When students log in, they are prompted to enter their name which will remain affiliated with their access code.
+When students are reassessed you will be able to easily track growth.

 Instructions are clear and simple and include a resource for testing sound quality before assessment begins.

-Schools can choose whether or not they wish the student to see the raw scores and ELL levels at the conclusion of each of the three tests.
+Schools can choose whether or not they wish students to see their raw scores and ELL levels at the conclusion of each of the three sub-tests.